stnolting/neo430/README.md

 "MSP430" is a trademark of Texas Instruments Corporation.

+"Windows" is a trademark of Microsoft Corporation.

 "Virtex", "Artix", "ISE" and "Vivado" are trademarks of Xilinx Inc.

-"Cyclone", "Quartus" and "Avalon bus" are trademarks of Intel Corporation.
+"Cyclone", "Quartus" and "Avalon Bus" are trademarks of Intel Corporation.

 "AXI", "AXI4" and "AXI4-Lite" are trademarks of Arm Holdings plc.